Run For Office

 Start with the course So You Think You Want to Run.
 Founder and CEO Kelly Dietrich walks through the decision-making process and fundamentals in running for office.
 Stories from elected officials describe in detail what it’s like to run.
 Kelly also gives advice on talking to family and loved ones, as their lives will be affected.

-Watch “Do You Want To Run For Office” VLT
+Watch “So You Want To Run For Office” VLT

 NDTC periodically hosts virtual live trainings (VLT) on running for office.
 Through these interactive, online events, Democratic leaders can prepare for their upcoming bids.
-Listen to first-hand perspective from our trainers on what running for office is like.
-This VLT recording features trainer Sammi Brown—politician and public affairs strategist from West Virginia.
+Listen to first-hand perspective from our trainer on what running for office is like.

 Take the 30-Day Challenge